-There are a vast number of choices available with Digital Single Lens Reflex (DSLR) cameras and mastery of them is a lifelong endeavor.
+There are a vast number of choices available with Digital Single Lens Reflex (DSLR) cameras and mirrorless cameras and mastery of them is a lifelong endeavor.
 I had an almost overwhelming number of decisions to make and things to learn in a short period of time.

 I started with the following questions.